open 24/7 - speak to an expert now

 9. Increased Humidity Levels

-Consider using a hygrometer to measure humidity levels in your basement regularly.
+Tip of The Day: Purchase a hygrometer to check humidity in your basement from time-to-time.

 10. Pooling Water or Wet Spots

-Perhaps the most obvious sign of water damage in basements is the presence of standing water or persistently damp areas.
+One of the clearest indicators of water damage in basements is that there are always wet spots or even standing water.
 These can occur due to:

 • Foundation cracks